chaosraine/codge/src/site/notes/10-19 💢 Bardacht/16 Podcast/Episodes 2022/2022-09-20-the-autumn-equinox-and-time-agnosia.md

 ## Synopsis & Links

-I discuss some reasons I like to celebrate the Wheel of the Year and how it can be helpful to anyone with Executive Dysfunction, witch or not.
+I discuss some reasons I like to celebrate the [[20-29 🌀 Draíocht/24 Celebrations and the WOTY/24 Celebrations and the WOTY\|Wheel of the Year]] and how it can be helpful to anyone with Executive Dysfunction, witch or not.

 ## Problem: